 - In 2000, he was named the “Player of the Century” along with Brazilian legend Pele.

 - In 2004, Maradona and Claudia Villafane divorced.
 In the proceedings, he confirmed having an illegitimate son, Diego Sinagra, who is a footballer in Italy.
 He also accepted of having an illegitimate daughter Jana Maradona with Valeria Sabalain.

 - In 2008, his daughter Giannina married the Argentine footballer Sergio Aguero who later separated in 2013.

 - In 2009, Italian authorities declared that he owed $45 million (₹306 Crore) in unpaid taxes, penalties, charges and interest.
 He paid just $48,000 (₹33 Lakh), 2 luxury watches and a set of earrings.

-- In 2017, he accused his two daughters and his ex-wife of stealing $4.5million (₹30 Crore) from him and asked them to be jailed.
+- In 2017, he accused his two daughters and his ex-wife of stealing $4.5million from him and asked them to be jailed.

-- In 2018, he was caught in a controversy when during the Argentina Iceland FIFA World Cup match he was seen smoking a cigar in the stadium, though smoking was ban in all the stadiums of the World Cup.
+- In 2018, he was caught in a controversy when during the Argentina Iceland FIFA World Cup match he was seen smoking a cigar in the stadium, though smoking was banned in all stadiums during the World Cup.

 - On November 25, 2020, just two weeks after he left hospital following surgery for a bleed on the brain, the legendary footballer died of a heart attack at home in Buenos Aires, Argentina at the age of 60.
 He had a history of health issues that were linked to his alcohol and drug abuse.
 Reportedly, his last words before he died were: